jhvozdovich/color-buttons/README.md

 ## Description

-_This exercise uses the jQuery library, Bootstrap, HTML, CSS, and Javascript to create uses jQuery commands to change backrounds of interactive buttons._
+_This exercise uses the jQuery library, Bootstrap, HTML, CSS, and Javascript to create uses jQuery commands to change backrounds of interactive buttons-this was updated to create a conversation log, but the color functions can be accessed in previous versions._

 ## Setup/Installation Requirements